-For H-1B visas, there is current annual cap of 65,000 approvals currently set by the US Congress.
+For H-1B visas, there is a current annual cap of 65,000 approvals currently set by the US Congress.
 There is also an additional 20,000 approvals reserved for individuals with a US Master’s Degree or higher.
-Currently the demand far exceeds the supply and therefore the available H-1B are distributed via a lottery system.
+Currently the demand far exceeds the supply and therefore, the available H-1B are distributed via a lottery system.

 Are they Changing the laws around H-1 B Visas?

 For 2017 the premium visas have been put on a hold since April 3rd, until October 1st the start of the next fiscal year.
 Petitioner are barred from filing a request for premium process service form ( Form I-907) for a Petition for non-immigrant worker ( Form I-129)